- Residency - UT Southwestern Medical Center (2000-2004), Internal Medicine

 Biography

-He is active in research related to lung cancer, including clinical trials.
-His research has generated more than 100 publications that he has authored or co-authored, including articles, abstracts, book chapters, book reviews, and invited manuscripts.
-His studies have contributed to invitations to lecture both nationally and
+Dr. Gerber is active in research related to lung cancer, including clinical trials.
+His research has generated more than 250 publications that he has authored or co-authored, including articles and book chapters.
+His studies have contributed to invitations to lecture both nationally and internationally.

-Dr. Gerber holds memberships in several professional organizations, and he has been honored with numerous awards, including being named a Best Doctor by D Magazine in 2018 and 2020.
+Dr. Gerber holds memberships in several professional organizations, and he has been honored with numerous awards, including being named a Best Doctor in Dallas by D Magazine during the years of 2011-2023.

 Meet Dr. Gerber